Feyerabend/ABC80/BEFORE.md

 purpose of selling Seven-S. It was promising at first, they aquired some needed capital, they won a reputable prize for innovation, and also a larger customer (Kommundata) was ready for 500 terminals, or even more in the future.
+Hardware isn't mentioned much from what can be found in sources, but was build around the Z80, with 16k byte of dynamic RAM.

 Then something happend.
 The control of the sole customer and the product was transferred to Datasaab.[^datasaab] Datasaab cancelled the project in 1979, and that was the end of that.

-Ignoring interesting futher politics here, ideas and solutions from Seven-S was brought in to the project of ABC80.
-The pace in which the project of ABC80 proceeded could only come from the experience from Seven-S.
+Ignoring interesting futher politics here involving larger companies and competition, the ideas and solutions from Seven-S was brought in to the project of ABC80.
+The pace in which the project of ABC80 proceeded could only come from the previous experience of its predecessor Seven-S.

 [^diab]: https://en.wikipedia.org/wiki/Dataindustrier_AB